 You want your essays to be error free and to be the best they can be.
 As the DOJ attorney stated, that will only happen if you get space from your essay and have others review them.
 All of that requires time.
 Start your essays early.

 Run your essay drafts by a CDO counselor

 Every counselor in the CDO has invested time in learning how to craft great application essays.
 When it comes to public interest and government organizations, I have devoted time to learning what these organizations, in particular, are looking for when they read these essays.
 I meet with employers one on one through my employer outreach meetings and make a habit of discussing essays in these meetings.
 I watch any webinar I can find on job application essays.
 I read blogs about job application essays.
 You get the picture.
 If you want to maximize the quality of your government and public interest job application essays, I’m your guy.
 I am happy to review drafts with you or to have a conversation with you to brainstorm ideas.

 Keep upcoming deadlines in mind.
-The Washington Attorney General honors program application is due on Wednesday, August 15, the DOJ Honors and Summer Law Intern applications are due on Tuesday, September 4, the Air Force JAG application is due on Friday, August 10, Shaffer and BOAF Fellowship applications are both due on Tuesday, September 18, the Equal Justice Works application is due on Friday, September 21, and Army JAG is due on Wednesday, November 1, to name a few.
+The Washington Attorney General honors program application is due on Wednesday, August 7, the DOJ Honors and Summer Law Intern applications are due on Sunday, September 8, the Air Force JAG application is due on Saturday, August 10, Shaffer, BOAF, and Equal Justice Works Fellowship applications are are all due on Friday, September 20, and Army JAG is due on Tuesday, October 1, to name a few.
 If you start working on your DOJ Honors and fellowship applications at the last minute, you won’t be able to take a week away from your essays to get perspective and I may not have time to review them so start early.